Prepare for an access review of users' access to an application

 Prerequisites for reviewing access

-To use Azure AD for an access review of access to an application, you must have one of the following licenses in your tenant:
+To use Microsoft Entra ID for an access review of access to an application, you must have one of the following licenses in your tenant:

 - Enterprise Mobility + Security (EMS) E5 license